 Collateral allocation messages will be sent individually.
 Grouping and chaining will not be supported.

 General Collateral Repo Transactions

-After a GC repo trade has been completed, the Trade Capture Report and a shell Collateral Report record will be available in near real-time in STP.
+After a GC repo trade has been completed, the Trade Capture Report and a shell Collateral Report record are available in near real-time in CME STP.
 The Collateral Report and Trade Capture Report will have the same Secondary Trade ID (TrdID2).

-Collateral Allocations are submitted using the CME GC Allocation API.
-Subsequent Collateral Reports will be available in near real-time in STP, and have the same TrdID2 as the Trade Capture Report and initial Collateral Report.
+Collateral Allocations are submitted using the CME GC Allocator API.
+Subsequent Collateral Reports are available in near real-time in CME STP, and have the same TrdID2 as the Trade Capture Report and initial Collateral Report.

-Identifiers for collateral allocations on the GC Allocation API will be common with STP identifiers.
+Identifiers for collateral allocations on the GC Allocator API will be common with CME STP identifiers.

-Substitutions can be made for US GC transactions by submitting a Collateral Substitution using CME GC Allocation API.
-Subsequent Collateral Reports will be available in near real-time in STP, and have the same TrdID2 as the Trade Capture Report and initial Collateral Report.
+Substitutions can be made for US GC transactions by submitting a Collateral Substitution using CME GC Allocator API.
+Upon the completion of a Collateral Substitution, subsequent Collateral Reports are available in near real-time in CME STP, and will have the same TrdID2 as the Trade Capture Report and initial Collateral Report.

 - In STP the clearing organization is provided on the repo trades shell Collateral Report (Party Role = 21 and instrument reference) and the GC instrument is referenced on the allocations